Tomtiko04/e-learning-dashboard/README.md

-# E-Learning Platform
+# E-Learning-Dashboard Platform

-This project is an e-learning platform built with Vue.js, featuring course listings, detailed course views, progress tracking, and a rating system for course chapters.
+This project is an e-learning-dashboard platform built with Vue.js, featuring course listings, detailed course views, progress tracking, and a rating system for course chapters.

 ## Technology Stack